 Parent/Teacher Communication - Parents may access information relative to preschool via each schools' website.
-On the website you will not only find information specific to your child's preschool, but also the preschool's quality improvement plan, a plethora of resources for preschool parents, and the results of annual parent surveys.
-You will also receive emails and newsletters containing timely preschool information.
-Running Creek's Jag Tracks and Singing Hills' Howlings will be your information hub so you know what is happening in your child's community.
-Preschool teachers also send newsletters to parents specific to their classroom learning and events.
+On the website you will not only find information specific to your child's preschool, but also the quality improvement plan, a plethora of resources for parents, and the results of annual parent surveys.
+You will also receive emails and newsletters containing timely information.
+You will receive a Daily Note through Tadpoles with individualized notes on each child's day.
+Including lessons, photos, diaper changes, potty training, bottles, food, etc.

-Video Viewing - Videos are only shown for educational purposes and used only on special occasions.
+Video Viewing/Screen Time - Videos are only shown for ages two and older for educational purposes and used only on special occasions.
 Viewed videos are no longer than a half hour per day.
-On very rare and special occasions, videos may exceed 60 minutes within a two week time frame.
 Videos will be related to the theme that is being taught at the time (eg. holidays, fire fighters, etc.).
 During inclement weather, yoga videos may be used for gross motor activities in the classroom.
 Parents are always welcome to preview videos.

-Walking Field Trips - Walking field trips are a part of the preschool program activities.
-The walking trip will take place away from district property, such as to the parks, library, fire station or nature walks, and may involve activities beyond the scope of traditional school functions conducted on district property.
-Adequate staff ratios will be maintained at all times.
-Parents will be notified in advance of each trip.
-As a precondition to your child's participation, you must sign and submit a waiver and release of liability that is included in the registration materials.
+Walking Field Trips - Walking field trips are a part of the program activities.
+The walking trip/activity will take place away from District property, such as to the parks, library, fire station or nature walks, and may involve activities beyond the scope of traditional school functions conducted on District property.
+During these walking field trips supervision and name to face attendance will be done every thirty minutes.
+Ratio of 1:5 will be maintained.
+If you arrive late after a walking field trip has departed, you will remain at the program with your children until they return.